taegyoon-kim/nlp_26winter/README.md

 ## Overview

-This workshop, titled "Text-as-Data/NLP", introduces political science students to a key subset of essential concepts and techniques in text-as-data and NLP.
+This workshop introduces political science students to a key subset of essential concepts and techniques in text-as-data and NLP.
 - The workshop will blend theoretical understanding with practical, hands-on experience.
 - The workshop consists of two lectures (2 hours each).
 - The first lecture will focus on pre-processing and representing texts, covering text normalization, vector semantics models, static and contextual word embeddings, and similarity measures.